nothingnothings/NodeShopRestAPI/README.md

 <p align="center">
   <img src="public/logo512.png" alt="NodeShop-logo" width="120px" height="120px"/>
   <br>
-  <i>This website is an example/demonstration of the kind of online shop that can be built
+  <i>This website is an example/demonstration of the sort of online shops that can be built
-    <br>with the ReactJS library and a Node.js Backend</i>
+    <br>with the ReactJS library, coupled with a Node.js Backend.</i>
   <br>
 </p>
 ![NodeShop](/snapshot/NodeShop1.png)